wmckeever/hacker-snooze/README.md

 #### 5. Getting each story's details

 At this point, you should have a place in your code where you have an array of story IDs.
-Now what we need to do is loop through that array of IDs, and for each ID, make an API request to fetch the details of that story.
+Now, what we need to do is loop through that array of IDs, and for each ID, make an API request to fetch the details of that story.

 For now, just `console.log` the details of each story upon retrieving them.

-To do this you'll use a different API route than the one you used to fetch the top story IDs.
+To get the details of a story from its ID, you'll need to make another API request to the endpoint that you found that gives you a story's details from its ID.

 Your code may look something like this: